Remember this guy: If a=b, and b=c, then a=c?

 In a time when California and all Californians are reeling from the largest and most devastating wildfires in its history - and we're all feeling that weight, that helplessness, that heaviness - it's perhaps difficult to to feel gratitude.
 We may feel guilty for what we have while so many are experiencing such loss.

-Gratitude for me is full of opposites.
+Gratitude is full of opposites.
 Pilates is full of opposites, plus energetic balancing and awareness.
 And now, more than ever as we get closer to Black Friday and the holidays, and school breaks, and winter vacations, it's important to remember that doing your body good, does other bodies (and some would argue, energetically, the entire world) good too.

 Not only is that true on Stranger Things, the Netflix series that has me feeling so nostalgic for my American, suburban childhood and Christmases, but it's also true when we invert our relationship to gravity.